swiftlang/swift-evolution/proposals/0441-formalize-language-mode-terminology.md

 The term "Swift version” can refer to either the toolchain/compiler version or the language mode.
 This ambiguity is a consistent source of confusion.
 This proposal formalizes the term _language mode_ in tool options and APIs.

 ## Proposed Solution
 The proposed solution is to use the term _language mode_ for the appropriate Swift compiler option and Swift Package Manager APIs.
-Use of "Swift version" to refer to language mode will be deprecated or obsoleted as needed.
+Use of "Swift version" to refer to language mode will be deprecated.

 ### Terminology
 The term _language mode_ has been consistently used to describe this compiler feature since it was introduced with Swift 4.0 and is an established term of art in the Swift community.